Curiosity is one of the most important spiritual disciplines you’ve never heard of. That’s right, curiosity.

 We decided to act, unaware of the resistance we would face in the days to come.

 Had my wife not been curious, we would not have adopted.
 Both Tiffani and I would have a lesser view of and love for God.
 And most importantly, one more child would grow up without a family.
 Our adoption journey was filled with both grief and elation, disappointment and celebration.
 But the whole journey transformed our lives.

 And the whole thing was sparked by curiosity.

 When you and your spouse fell in love, you talked on the phone for hours.
 Deep conversations were plentiful.
-What happened between then and now?
+What happened?

-If you want to restore some excitement and energy to your marriage, start asking your spouse some questions.
+Marriage needs curiosity to be healthy.
+You can’t allow familiarity to drown out passion and excitement.
+Start today asking your spouse some questions.
 Ask him about his day.
 Ask her about her relationship with God.
 And pay attention to their answers.

 Irish poet James Stephens once said, “Curiosity will conquer fear even more than bravery will.”
 Fear poses as a big, scary thing hovering you with a never-ending list of reasons why you shouldn’t step out of your comfort zone.

 “If you take that new job, you will fail.
 If you give your heart to him, he will break it.
 You will lose everything if you tell someone about your addiction.”

 Curiosity has just enough naivete to respond with, “Are you sure?”